I am no longer performing 2M conversions or other Larcan repair.

 All transmitters, amplifiers, and so on will create spurious and harmonics at the RF output.
 These amplifiers are no different.
 A low pass filter or at least a second harmonic trap is highly recommended.
 A shorted quarter wavelength line with a Tee connector will reduce the second (and even order) harmonics considerably.
 The second harmonic from 50MHz is at 100MHz, right in the middle of the FM broadcast band.
 It is a sure way to get in trouble.

-Don't even start conversion without a good quality capacitance meter.
-You will have to confirm parts values prior to installation.
-I've found 100pF capacitors will vary from about 92-112pF.
+It's a bad idea to start conversion without a good quality capacitance meter.
+You should confirm parts values prior to installation.
+If you're unable to do this purchase 1% tolerance capacitors.
+Any free samples could be up to 20% tolerance and you will have great difficulty getting the amp to work.
+I've found 10% tolerance 100pF capacitors will vary from about 92-112pF.
 Low value parts will not work.
-105pF seems to be ideal.
+105pF seems to be about the upper limit.
+Pad a low value capacitor with 10pF to make it work.
 Even one of eight 100pF capacitors being low can prevent the amplifier from making full power.
 Similarly the four 150pF need to be closely matched.
 It seems most of the capacitors I've received measure roughly 160pF.
-When purchasing capacitors, request 5% or better tolerance.
 The 100pF capacitors seem to be the most critical in terms of value.
 Others are more tolerant.
-Try to keep values of parallel capacitors as close to desired value as possible as well as matching corresponding capacitors across the board.
+Try to keep values of capacitors as close to desired value as possible as well as matching corresponding capacitors across the board.

 James WA3LBI suggested a few improvements to Brian's original documentation.
 I made a few more changes to get a more reliable (and repeatable) 1kW output from the modules.